 After Joy Division released Unknown Pleasures, the mysterious symbol could be seen on the tee shirts and tattoos of the band’s loyal fans, and it quickly became synonymous with the band and its music.

-21. Spiritualized - Ladies and Gentleman We Are Floating in Space
+‘Ladies and Gentleman We Are Floating in Space’ – Spiritualized

-Ladies and Gentleman…’s clean, deep blue type on a white background is uncomplicated yet oddly eye-catching—an intentionally simple design that endeared a whole new group of fans to the band and their troubled music.
+The design is attributed to Spiritualized’s Jason Pierce and the designer Mark Farrow, who together crafted one of the best covers of the 20th century.
+Clean, deep blue type on a white background is uncomplicated yet oddly eye-catching—an intentionally simple design that endeared a whole new group of fans to the band and their laid-back music.

-Released on April 23, 1976 by Sire Records, Ramones is the debut studio album by the Ramones, an American punk rock band.
+Released on April 23, 1976, by Sire Records, Ramones is the debut studio album by the Ramones, an American punk rock band.

 A shoeless Neil Young stares out into the abyss of the ocean, wearing a yellow jacket that matches the color of the umbrella.
-This yellow theme is continued with a Coors beer can sitting on a table; and a seemingly out-of-place handwritten note has prompted many of his loyal fans to try and decipher some type of hidden code in the note, always to no avail.
+This yellow theme is continued with a Coors beer can sitting on a table, and a seemingly out-of-place handwritten note has prompted many of his loyal fans to try and decipher some type of hidden code in the note.

 The most significant item on the cover gives a hint as to Young’s political ideals and the way he felt about the President of the United States at the time: a newspaper whose headline reads “Senator Buckley Calls for Nixon to Resign.”

-First released in 1964 by Blue Note Records, the album Indestructible by renowned jazzman Art Blakey is one of the most representative albums of the mid-1960s jazz movement.
+First released in 1964 by Blue Note Records, Indestructible by renowned jazzman Art Blakey is one of the most representative of the mid-1960s jazz movement.
 The moody, bluesy music, punctuated with hard bop, became the quintessential style of the era—an era ruled by talented musicians like Art Blakey and his contemporaries.

-Released in 1964 by Angelus Records, the single Jesus Use Me by the Faith Tones became very popular among Christians in the southeast region of the United States, even rising to near the top of the Gospel Charts that same year.
+Released in 1964 by Angelus Records, the single Jesus Use Me by The Faith Tones became very popular among Christians in the southeast region of the United States, even rising to near the top of the Gospel Charts that same year.

 The name of the Gospel trio—the Faith Tones—was supplied by an agent of Angelus Records, who went to hear the group sing at a Baptist church not long after the assassination of President John F. Kennedy.
 At that performance, the pastor of the church, Br.
 John W. Buckner, praised the women in his sermon, saying they were “devout women who truly sing the inspirational tones of faith.”
 And thus, the name was born.